Soft dinner rolls

 Let the baking dish filled with dough balls rise for another hour or hour and a half until they are nearly doubled in size.

-Near the end of your final proofing time, pre-heat your oven to 350 degrees F (175 C).
+Near the end of your final proofing time, preheat your oven to 350 degrees F (175 C).

 Bake your rolls in the baking pan for 20 to 25 minutes rotating the pan halfway through the baking time.
 I typically bake for 12 minutes and then rotate and come back in another 10 minutes to see what my level of brownness looks like.
 At that point your buns should be done all the way through, you're just trying to get them to the color you prefer.

-Remove rolls from oven and brush with 3 to 4 tablespoons of melted butter to leave your buns with a softer top and a glossy sheen (optional).
+Remove rolls from the oven and brush with 3 to 4 tablespoons of melted butter to leave your buns with a softer top and a glossy sheen (optional).

 Have you made this recipe?
 Share on Bluesky or Instagram, tag @beerinator and let him know!